hamut23/hamut.github.io/program/korean-alcohol-experience/index.md

   <h3>Can I join if I don't speak Korean?</h3>

   <p>
-    Yes.
-This experience is designed for international visitors and focuses on experiencing Korean alcohol and culture in an easy and enjoyable way.
+    Yes!
+International visitors are welcome to join.
+The experience is designed to be easy and enjoyable even if you don't speak Korean.
+We use simple communication, gestures, and translation tools when needed.
   </p>

   <h3>What kind of Korean alcohol will I try?</h3>